(This procedure/test may also be known as: Insulin Blood Test)

 It may help to have your child wear a T-shirt or short-sleeved shirt on the day of the test to make things faster and easier for the technician who will be drawing the blood.

 A health professional will usually draw the blood from a vein after cleaning the skin surface with antiseptic, and then placing an elastic band (tourniquet) around the upper arm to apply pressure and cause the veins to swell with blood.
 A needle is inserted into a vein (usually in the arm inside of the elbow or on the back of the hand) and blood is withdrawn and collected in a vial or syringe.

 After the procedure, the elastic band is removed.
 Once the blood has been collected, the needle is removed and the area is covered with cotton or a bandage to stop the bleeding.
 Collecting blood for this test will only take a few minutes.

 Collecting a blood sample is only temporarily uncomfortable and can feel like a quick pinprick.
 Afterward, there may be some mild bruising, which should go away in a day or so.

 The blood sample will be processed by a machine.
 The results are commonly available within a few days.

 The insulin test is considered a safe procedure.
-However, as with many medical tests, some problems can occur with having blood drawn:
+However, as with many medical tests, some problems can occur with having blood drawn.
+These include:

 Having a blood test is relatively painless.
 Still, many children are afraid of needles.
 Explaining the test in terms your child can understand might help ease some of the fear.